blakeblackshear/rpi-hdmi-cec-rest/README.md

 ## Home Assistant
 I built this to allow [Home Assistant](https://home-assistant.io) to more easily talk to devices over HDMI CEC.
-The native component does not provider a way to check the status of a device.
+The native component does not provide a way to check the status of a device.
 An example config looks like this, but may vary depending on your TV.